- while waiting in line at the mall for 45 minutes to buy Alex a pair of jeans

 Each man must

-take care of his 3 kids
+take care of his 3 kids;

-keep his assigned house clean
+keep his assigned house clean,

-correct all homework
+correct all homework,

-complete science projects,
+and complete science projects,

-, do laundry,
+cook, do laundry,

 and pay a list of 'pretend' bills